kel-z/HSR-Scanner/README.md

 ### Notes

-- Flat sub-stats and percentage sub-stats are differentiated by an underscore suffix in the key.
+- Flat substats and percentage substats are differentiated by an underscore suffix in the key.
   - Main stats will never have an underscore suffix.
 - The `_id` value for light cones and relics is arbitrarily assigned during the scanning process.
 It is intended for easy lookup in case of any errors logged during the scan, for double-checking or manual correction purposes.
 - For character traces, `ability_#` and `stat_#` are ordered by earliest availability (i.e. `stat_1` can be unlocked at Ascension 0, but `stat_2` requires Ascension 2).